Wall Street is back on the oil bandwagon

 Related: America's biggest oilfield is running out of pipeline

 Oil and gas producers and refiners, including Andeavor (ANDV), Marathon Oil (MRO), Devon Energy (DVN) and Baker Hughes (BHGE), are among the biggest gainers in the S&P in the past month.
-Companies that support the drilling and transport of crude, such as equipment and service.
+Companies that support the drilling and transport of crude, such as equipment and service, have also benefited.

 Exxon, which has been slow to capitalize on the shale revolution transforming the US oil industry, has ridden the rise in oil prices to a 7% gain over the past month.
 Chevron (CVX) is up 11%.